elulu3/LymphoSeq2_Shiny/README.md

 ## Required Packages

-The following packages are used by LymphoSeq2_Shiny and will need to be installed (if not already) before running the application (the * will indicate special instructions in installation.
-See below the list for more details):
+The following packages are used by LymphoSeq2_Shiny and will need to be installed (if not already) before running the application (The * will indicate special instructions for installation.
+See below the list for more details.):

 1. shiny
 2. shinycssloaders